pranjalchakraborty/Silkroad_S1API/README.md

 Current Code:
 Only one quest can be taken at a time.
 Complete it to take another.
 Generates one quest for each npc for each drug type.
-If multiple definitions of same product type exists, random one will be chosen. money reward = bonus_dollar + (price of all products delivered)*(base_dollar_mult+sum of all effects' dollar_mult)*(1+quality's dollar_mult) rep reward = bonus_rep + (price of all products delivered)*(base_rep_mult+sum of all effects' rep_mult)*(1+quality's rep_mult)
+If multiple definitions of same product type exists, a random one will be chosen. money reward = bonus_dollar + (price of all products delivered)*(base_dollar_mult+sum of all effects' dollar_mult)*(1+quality's dollar_mult) rep reward = bonus_rep + (price of all products delivered)*(base_rep_mult+sum of all effects' rep_mult)*(1+quality's rep_mult)
 Multiply both by (1+dealTimesMult)
+UPDATABLE comments show parts of code to update with new game updates

 JSON Assumptions:
 Each dealer has atleast one drug type+quality unlocked at rep 0 - to grow in rep with him and one shipping tier at rep 0 - to decide initial quantity.
 Qualities are sorted in increasing order in the JSON.
 Effects at rep 0 are optional.
-Drug Type, Effects and Quality name strings should match in game code strings.
+Drug Type, Effects and Quality name strings should match S1API code strings.
-Any Dialogue string can have (product} and {amount} which will be replaced appropriately ingame. dealTimes and dealTimesMult should be same size.penalties should be size 2.
+Any Dialogue string can have (product}, {amount}, {quality}, {effects}, {optionalEffects} which will be replaced appropriately ingame. dealTimes and dealTimesMult should be same size.penalties should be size 2.